qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 New categories are always created only in currently being edited layer.

-However it is not possible to assign more categories to geometry using |qg| editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.
+It is not possible to assign more categories to geometry using |qg| editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.